-The Fund shall obtain the above weightings by investing up to 100% of its net assets in the underlying funds (which may include ETFs and underlying funds managed by third parties or by RGP Investments or one of its affiliates or associates, in a manner consistent with Regulation 81-102, including alternative mutual funds.)
-The Manager has the option of choosing the underlying funds, allocating assets among them, changing the percentage of securities held in an underlying fund, removing an underlying fund, or adding other funds.
+The Fund shall obtain the above weightings by investing up to 100% of its net assets in the underlying funds (which may include ETFs and underlying funds managed by third parties or by RGP Investments or one of its affiliates or associates, in a manner consistent with Regulation 81-102, including alternative mutual funds).
+The Manager has the option of choosing the underlying funds and allocating assets among them, changing the percentages held on each underlying fund, removing an underlying fund, or adding other funds.